any-docs/css/content/guides/shapes/from_images/index.md

 ## Setting a threshold

-The {{cssxref("shape-image-threshold")}} property enables the creation of shapes from areas which are not fully transparent.
+The `shape-image-threshold` property enables the creation of shapes from areas which are not fully transparent.
 If the value of `shape-image-threshold` is `0.0` (which is the initial value) then the area must be fully transparent.
 If the value is `1.0` then it is fully opaque.
 Values in between mean that you can set a semi-transparent area as the defining area.

 In the example below, the background of the star is not fully transparent, it has a 20% opacity as created in my graphics program.
 If I set `shape-image-threshold` to `0.2` or greater, then I see the shape, if I set it to something smaller than `0.2` I do not get the shape.